friday27/backend-dev/leetcode_note.md

 1381\.
 Design a Stack With Increment Operation
 1394\.
 Find Lucky Integer in an Array (To be improved)
 1396\.
 Design Underground System
+1417\.
+Reformat The String
+1418\.
+Display Table of Food Orders in a Restaurant
+1422\.
+Maximum Score After Splitting a String
+1431\.
+Kids With the Greatest Number of Candies
 1436\.
 Destination City
 1441\.
 Build an Array With Stack Operations
 1446\.
 Consecutive Characters
 1448\.
 Count Good Nodes in Binary Tree
 1450\.
 Number of Students Doing Homework at a Given Time
 1451\.
 Rearrange Words in a Sentence
+1455\.
+Check If a Word Occurs As a Prefix of Any Word in a Sentence
+1460\.
+Make Two Arrays Equal by Reversing Sub-arrays
 1464\.
 Maximum Product of Two Elements in an Array
 1466\.
 Reorder Routes to Make All Paths Lead to the City Zero (To be improved)
 1470\.
 Shuffle the Array